San Antonio Pedestrian Accident Attorney

 How Long Does It Take to Resolve a Pedestrian Accident Claim?

 The timeline for resolving a pedestrian accident claim in San Antonio can vary widely.
 Factors such as the complexity of the claim, the willingness of insurance companies to negotiate in good faith, and court schedules can all impact the duration.
-While some claims may settle in months, others could take a year or more to resolve.
+While some claims may settle in a matter of months, others could take a year or more to reach resolution.
 Trust the experienced attorneys at Maloney Law Group, P.L.L.C. to guide you through the process efficiently, offering clarity at each step.

 Can I Still Recover Damages if I Was Partially at Fault?

-Under Texas's modified comparative negligence rule, you can still recover damages even if you were partially at fault.
+Yes, under Texas's modified comparative negligence rule, you can still recover damages even if you were partially at fault.
 However, your compensation may be reduced in proportion to your degree of fault.
-If you are found to be 50% or more responsible, you will be barred from recovering damages.
-It's vital to have skilled attorneys, like those at Maloney Law Group, P.L.L.C., to advocate for a fair liability assessment and ensure you receive the compensation you're entitled to.
+If you are found to be 50% or more responsible, you would be barred from recovering damages.
+It's vital to have skilled attorneys, like those at Maloney Law Group, P.L.L.C., to advocate for a fair assessment of liability and ensure you receive the compensation you're entitled to.

 What Types of Compensation Can I Seek in a Pedestrian Accident Claim?